 Before Making your Purchase: Please refer to our web pages "Refund and Rescheduling Policies", "Professional Ethics and Standards", and "Debit/Credit Card Purchases" before making your purchase.

 Upgrading: Students who want to later upgrade to take the Certified Grant Writer® Review Course and Examination in a group setting may purchase the Upgrade.
-The price is currently $400.00 per person.
 To purchase the upgrade, visit our "Marketplace" page.
 Or, you can purchase the CGW Online Series.
 Click here for information on the CGW Online Series.

 Support: If a prospective student, or current student, has questions about registration, course materials, or technical support please contact AGWA's Customer Service by phone or e-mail.